Stiggles/IL2-VR-Snapviews/readme.md

 **Notes**

-The snapview files contain many varriable arrays that are arranged in the following manner:
+The snapview files contain many variable arrays that are arranged in the following manner:

 *A, B,			Z, Y, X,		F;*